Philly officials criticize Kamala Harris’ campaign for overlooking their role in winning Pennsylvania: ‘They’ll blame us if we lose’

 Lu declined to comment Wednesday.

 Ryan Boyer, who heads the Philadelphia Building & Construction Trades Council, a coalition of more than 30 unions that is seen by many as the most potent force in Philly politics, told Politico he has “concerns about Nikki Lu,” adding, “I don’t think she understands Philadelphia.”
-Boyer led a press conference endorsing Harris this week.
+Boyer led a news conference endorsing Harris this week.

 The campaign’s senior adviser for Philadelphia is Kellan White, an experienced local operative whose father, John F. White Jr., is a major figure in Black Philly politics.
-Bob Brady, the longtime chair of the Democratic City Committee, declined to comment on the city party’s interactions with Lu, but praised White, saying, “Other people don’t know Philadelphia.”
+Bob Brady, the longtime chair of the Democratic City Committee, declined to comment on the city party’s interactions with Lu but praised White, saying, “Other people don’t know Philadelphia.”

 “Thank god for Kellan White.
 He’s doing a great job,” Brady said.
 “He may have been hamstrung a little bit, but now he’s not and that’s really, really good for us.”

-Brady said the Harris campaign has agreed to help fund “street money” — the small cash payments to the party’s thousands of committee people who work to get out the vote on Election Day — but not as much as he requested.
+Brady said the Harris campaign has agreed to help fund “street money” — the small cash payments to the party’s thousands of committee people who work to get out the vote on Election Day — but not as much as he had requested.

 To win statewide, Harris needs an ideologically diverse coalition that cobbles together support from urban centers, affluent suburbs, and Rust Belt towns, which has been reflected by her travel this week.
-After stumping in Erie on Monday, she courted Republicans in Bucks County Wednesday, in a week where she’s appearing on several conservative media programs.
+After stumping in Erie on Monday, she courted Republicans in Bucks County on Wednesday, in a week where she’s appearing on conservative media programs.

 “She’s out here courting Dick Cheney and Joe Rogan,” said State Rep. Chris Rabb, who has butted heads with the city and state parties in the past.
 “Then she’ll get on a social media platform to address Black men.
 That’s not a proven way to get the votes she needs to secure victory in Pennsylvania.”

-Rabb lamented a lack of coordination with local leaders who know their neighborhoods.
+Rabb, who represents Northwest Philadelphia, lamented a lack of coordination with local leaders who know their neighborhoods.

 Other city Democrats, including State Sen. Anthony Hardy Williams, said they see little difference from previous election cycles in the often-complicated relationship between presidential campaigns and state and local parties.
-Williams, whose predominantly Black district includes Southwest Philadelphia, said the Harris team has been responsive to him and noted the campaigns’ surrogates are selected to reach particular voting blocs.
+Williams, whose predominantly Black district includes Southwest Philadelphia, said the Harris team has been responsive to him and noted the campaign’s surrogates are selected to reach particular voting blocs.

 “I’m plus-60.
 They need a younger African American male talking to younger African American men, period,” he said.
 “So no disrespect to anybody else, but that’s who needs to be talking, and they’re trying to find people to talk to them.”